PrineetKaur/AI-Doc-Pipeline/README.md

 ```

-Each folder has a clear responsibility:
+Each folder has a clear responsibility, with the following files playing the role:
 - **Source**: how documentation is generated
 - **Input**: what is being documented
 - **Output**: what users ultimately read